Muslim Rights Group: Miraliev Questioned, Denied Attorney by FBI

 The Council on American-Islamic Relations alleges Constitutional rights violations against the friend of Ibragim Todashev.

 Ashurmamad Miraliev, a friend of Ibragim Todashev, was denied repeated requests to an attorney during a six-hour interrogation with the FBI after his arrest last week, according to the Florida chapter of the Council on American-Islamic Relations (CAIR).
-Todashev was a friend of alleged Boston Marathon bomber Tamerlan Tsnarnaev and was shot to death by the FBI during questioning related to a 2011 triple murder in Waltham last May.
+Todashev was a friend of alleged Boston Marathon bomber Tamerlan Tsarnaev and was shot to death by the FBI during questioning related to a 2011 triple murder in Waltham last May.

 CAIR also made a statement in a press release today that the FBI is systematically harassing and threatening Todashev’s friends by way of “frivolous investigations, intimidation and unlawful threats,” and they are calling on the U.S. Department of Justice to investigate.